Centerstone Military Services

 Colonel (Retired) Crossley retired from military service in 2010 and returned to serve as a defense contractor with the Joint Improvised Explosive Device Defeat Organization in Washington.
 There, he assisted reducing improvised explosive device implementation in Afghanistan, defeating enemy networks using these devices and fielding equipment to detect IEDs.

-Kent served 15 years as a U.S. Forest Service civil engineer culminating in an assignment as the Forest Engineer for the Plumas National Forest.
+Crossley served 15 years as a U.S. Forest Service civil engineer culminating in an assignment as the Forest Engineer for the Plumas National Forest.
 Before coming to Centerstone Military Services, Kent formed Libre Energy Utility Professionals, LLC, a small business that reduces energy consumption in commercial and industrial buildings.
-In September, 2015, Kent, a Wounded Warrior Project Alumni was selected as the Executive Director of Centerstone Military Services, part of Centerstone.
+In September, 2015, Crossley, a Wounded Warrior Project Alumni was selected as the Executive Director of Centerstone Military Services, part of Centerstone.
 Centerstone Military Services provides resources and mental health care to Service Members, Veterans and their families.
-Kent serves as a Board Member for the Middle Tennessee Chapter of the Military Officers Association of America and USO Volunteer.
+He serves as a Board Member for the Middle Tennessee Chapter of the Military Officers Association of America and USO Volunteer.

-Kent is married to Deana Crossley, Clinical Director for Samaritan Recovery Community located in Nashville, TN.
+He is married to Deana Crossley, Clinical Director for Samaritan Recovery Community located in Nashville, TN.
 They live in Fairview, a small community west of Nashville.

 Jeney Slusser currently serves as the Director of Advancement for Centerstone Tennessee and Centerstone Military Services, maintaining particular focus on donor cultivation, special events, employee giving, grant writing and government relations.
 She has been with Centerstone for four years, first serving as Media Specialist for the organization.